istro/chatty_chuck/readme.md

 #### HOWEVER, I got stuck on I♡quotes api not supporting `jsonp`.

 Sucks.
-I'll use the hints from [this](http://stackoverflow.com/questions/13464619/how-do-i-interpret-json-if-jquery-thinks-it-is-receiving-a-jsonp-request) and [this](http://stackoverflow.com/questions/7936610/json-uncaught-syntaxerror-unexpected-token) answer to work it out later.
+I'll use the hints from [this](http://stackoverflow.com/questions/13464619/how-do-i-interpret-json-if-jquery-thinks-it-is-receiving-a-jsonp-request) or [this](http://stackoverflow.com/questions/7936610/json-uncaught-syntaxerror-unexpected-token) answers to work it out later.

 Also I want to add another user - crazy russian - using [fucking-great-advice api](http://fucking-great-advice.ru/api/) - alas, they also don't support `jsonp`.
 I suppose I'll need to write a re-routing method that could call the apis from the server and give the results back to me on the front-end.
 Oh well, when I have time.